Skip to Main Content

 • February-March – Schedule an appointment with Rachel Chase in the Career Development Center to discuss your materials including feedback on your statement.

-• March - May, finalize competencies & experiences worksheet and resume/CV as well as other materials for submission to HPAC.
+• March - May, finalize your competencies & experiences worksheet and resume/CV as well as other materials for submission to HPAC.

-• March - May, if MD/DO and using your competencies & experiences worksheet, start drafting your key activities/experiences for your primary application (can have up to 15) and your meaningful experiences (up to three).
+• March - May, if MD/DO, start drafting your key activities/experiences for your primary application (you can have up to 15) and your meaningful experiences (up to three).
+Use your competencies & experiences worksheet as your starting point.
+Additional information regarding the Work & Activities Section and further details and examples.

 • Early to mid-May – HPAC interview.